 Process mapping plays an important role in understanding and improving business processes.
-For newcomers, the scope of the technique’s application can seem overwhelming.
-To get started, it helps to look at some examples of process maps for common business processes.
+For newcomers, the scope of the technique’s application can seem daunting.
+Let’s break this concept down and look at some examples for common business processes.

 What is Process Mapping?

-Process mapping is a management tool that is used to visualize the flow of work within a business process.
-A process map shows the steps and people involved in a business process.
+Process mapping is a management tool that visualizes the flow of work within a business process.
+A process map shows the steps and people involved in a business process before automating it.

 It is important to understand the different roles and functions of process diagrams, process mapping, and process modeling.
 Creating a process diagram is the first step in creating a business process model.
 It is a simple representation of a process that merely lists tasks in sequential order.